zaihui/ent-factory/README.md

 	your_location_of_factories/booktableorderfactory
 )
-// s is an instance of test suite booktableorderfactory.new(s)
+// s is an instance of test suite order := booktableorderfactory.new(s)
-// if you want to customize the value of a field, eg. UID booktableorderfactory.new(s, booktableorderfactory.SetUID("your uid"))
+// if you want to customize the value of a field, eg. UID
+order2: = booktableorderfactory.new(s, booktableorderfactory.SetUID("your uid"))
 ```

 ## Special Thank
 Special Thanks splunk.
 The part of codegen about function optional pattern is based on this [project](https://github.com/splunk/go-generate-builder-opts) from splunk.

-I edit some logic of it to implement my need, so I haven't imported it as a package to use it.
+I edit some logic of it to implement my reqirements, so I haven't imported it as a package to use it.

 ## How to contribute
 ### Process